darktable-org/dtdocs/content/module-reference/processing-modules/orientation.md

 Rotate the image 90 degrees at a time.

-By default this module sets the orientation based on the image's Exif data.
+The module is enabled by default and the orientation is automatically set based on the image's Exif data.

+The orientation can also be set using the [selected images](../utility-modules/lighttable/selected-image.md) module in the lighttable view.

 # module controls